 Is the future of the CIO role female?

 Clearly, there is a bigger rise for women in technology than in other C-suite roles.
 That, maybe surprisingly, even as there are more women with a finance or legal background than one in tech.
-These findings can be a result from talking about the back-lash and previous harsh work environment for women in tech.
+These findings can be a result of talking about the back-lash and previous harsh work environment for women in tech.

 However, saying that the only way forward for women to the C-suite is via technology and information is obviously not correct.
 The key to adding women to the C-suite is getting rid of this “think manager, think male”-logic, and sometimes that needs to be forced just as it has and is right now within the tech industry.